Prince Harry, Prince William Slam Bullying Reports In Rare Statement

 The royals are setting the record straight.

-In the wake of the speculation following Prince Harry and Meghan Markle's announcement to step back from their royal duties, a number of reports have pinned tensions between the couple and Prince William with sparking their decision—some even claiming the Duke of Cambridge had a bullying attitude towards the Duchess of Sussex.
+In the wake of the speculation following Prince Harry and Meghan Markle's announcement to step back from their royal duties, The Times reported that Prince William displayed a "bullying attitude" towards the Duchess of Sussex that contributed to their unprecedented decision.
+The outlet said that the couple wanted out of their royal roles after two years of "constantly being told their place," which caused a rift between the brothers that dated back before the new parents tied the knot in May 2018.

 But both brothers have denied these claims.
-In a joint statement from Harry and William, the duo called the reports a "false story" and "potentially harmful."
+In a rare joint statement from Harry and William, the duo called the report a "false story" and "potentially harmful."

 "Despite clear denials, a false story ran in a UK newspaper today speculating about the relationship between The Duke of Sussex and The Duke of Cambridge," their statement read.
 "For brothers who care so deeply about the issues surrounding mental health, the use of inflammatory language in this way is offensive and potentially harmful."

-Since the couple's unprecedented move that blindsided the royal family, William admitted that he's "sad" that he and his younger brother will have "separate entities."
+Since the couple's move that blindsided the royal family, William admitted that he's "sad" that he and his younger brother will have "separate entities."

 "I've put my arm around my brother all our lives and I can't do that any more; we're separate entities," the father of three told a friend, according to the Sunday Times.
 "I'm sad about that.
 All we can do, and all I can do, is try and support them and hope that the time comes when we're all singing from the same page.
 I want everyone to play on the team."